TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-As we can see, the program is searching on /tmp the `"config.json"` file that we see in the `sattrack` directory.
+As we can see, the program is searching on /tmp the `"config.json"` file that we have seen in the `sattrack` directory.

 We move this config file to `/tmp` and run the program again: